leduckhai/leduckhai/README.md

 ### Eyo my comrades👋 I'm Khai

-I'm currently cooking MASc Biomedical Engineering at University of Toronto.
+I'm currently cooking MASc Biomedical Engineering at University of Toronto (#1 Canada).
-In the past, I was a Valedictorian at Vietnam National University Ho Chi Minh City, then I was screwed at FH Aachen University and RWTH Aachen University.
+In the past, I was a Valedictorian at Vietnam National University HCMC (#1 Vietnam), then I was screwed at FH Aachen and RWTH Aachen (#1 and #2 Germany).
+My educational background is a mix of Econ, CS and BME.

 My research is business-oriented and spans 3 pillars: Speech-Language Processing, Multimodal LLMs, Medical AI.
 Most of my papers have been commercialized :moneybag: